yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/models/naive_bayes_model.md

 \end{aligned} $$

-## 2. Application models
+## 2. Application

+### 2.1 Applied models

+In the real application we usually need to assume the posterior.

-### 2.1 Why we need feature distribution assumption in real world application
+#### 2.1.0 Why we need feature distribution assumption in real world application

 In the **training** process, we aim to get:
 - $p(C_k)$ for all $k$ values.